International Development (Official Development Assistance Target) (Amendment) Bill [HL]

 Overview

-This bill amends the International Development (Official Development Assistance Target) Act 2015 to change the reporting period for Official Development Assistance (ODA) from annual to five-yearly.
-This simplifies reporting and reduces administrative burden.
+This bill amends the International Development (Official Development Assistance Target) Act 2015 to change the reporting period for official development assistance (ODA) from annual to five-yearly.
+This simplifies reporting and focuses on longer-term trends in aid spending.

 Description

-The bill modifies the 2015 Act to replace annual reporting requirements with a five-year reporting cycle.
-Specifically, it changes the reporting period for ODA targets from each calendar year to a five-year period (2018/19 to 2022/23, and subsequent five-year periods).
-This includes adjustments to sections 1 and 2 of the 2015 Act, altering phrases such as "each subsequent calendar year" to "each subsequent five year period" and removing references to annual reports.
-Section 5(2) is also updated to reflect this five-year reporting change.
+The bill alters the 2015 Act to replace annual reporting requirements with five-year reporting cycles.
+Specifically, it changes the reporting period for ODA from each calendar year to a five-year period (2018/19 to 2022/23 and subsequent five-year periods).
+This affects several sections of the 2015 Act, including those detailing the reporting process and the timing of reports to Parliament.

 Government Spending